 Asthma is a chronic lung disease that inflames and narrows the airways.
 Asthma affects 358 million people worldwide.
+Despite medical advances, more than half of patients continue to experience poor control and significant symptoms impacting their daily life.

 The causes of asthma are not completely understood but likely involve an interaction between a person's genetic make-up and the environment.
+Key risk factors are inhaled substances that provoke allergic reactions or irritate the airways.